oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 where it is appropriate to group a set of uniform information elements together.
 The fields of the array are defined by the *vtype*, which can be primitive or compound.
-An information item fitting the ArrayOf base type would be defined as follows.
+An information item fitting the ArrayOf core type would be defined as follows.
 This example uses an explicit ArrayOf type derived using the multiplicity extension on the "tracks" field of Album, as shown in [Section 3.3.1](#331-example-1-a-digital-music-library)):